dotnet/AspNetDocs/aspnet/SameSite/system-web-samesite.md

 By [Rick Anderson](https://twitter.com/RickAndMSFT)

 SameSite is an [IETF](https://ietf.org/about/) draft standard designed to provide some protection against cross-site request forgery (CSRF) attacks.
 Originally drafted in [2016](https://tools.ietf.org/html/draft-west-first-party-cookies-07), the draft standard was updated in [2019](https://tools.ietf.org/html/draft-west-cookie-incrementalism-00).
-The updated standard is not fully compatible with the previous standard, with the following being the most noticeable differences:
+The updated standard is not backward compatible with the previous standard, with the following being the most noticeable differences:

 * Cookies without SameSite header are treated as `SameSite=Lax` by default.
 * `SameSite=None` must be used to allow cross-site cookie use.
 * Cookies that assert `SameSite=None` must also be marked as `Secure`.
+* The value SameSite=None is not allowed by the [2016 standard](https://tools.ietf.org/html/draft-west-first-party-cookies-07) and causes some implementations to treat such cookies as SameSite=Strict.
+See [Supporting older browsers](#sob) in this document.

 The `SameSite=Lax` setting works for most application cookies.
 Some forms of authentication like [OpenID Connect](https://openid.net/connect/) (OIDC) and [WS-Federation](https://auth0.com/docs/protocols/ws-fed) default to POST based redirects.
 The POST based redirects trigger the SameSite browser protections, so SameSite is disabled for these components.
 Most [OAuth](https://oauth.net/) logins are not affected due to differences in how the request flows.

 Applications that use `iframe` may experience issues with `SameSite=Lax` or `SameSite=Strict` cookies because iframes are treated as cross-site scenarios.

-The `SameSite=None` option may cause compatibility problems with clients that implemented the prior [2016 draft standard](https://tools.ietf.org/html/draft-west-first-party-cookies-07), for example, iOS 12.
-See [Supporting older browsers](#sob) in this document.

 Each ASP.NET component that emits cookies needs to decide if SameSite is appropriate.